nunofonseca/msi/README.md

 MSI is developed and tested on multiple distributions of Linux (e.g. Fedora, Ubuntu).
 Consider the Docker container if you use a non-supported OS or OS version.

-There are two main options to install MSI:
-1) installating to a folder in your file system (only Linux OS is supported).
-This involves downloading MSI from GitHub, unpacking, compiling and running the install script to install MSI and 3rd party software
-2) docker: An alternative option involves creating/downloading a docker image with MSI (a docker file for MSI is available at https://github.com/nunofonseca/msi/blob/master/msi.dockerfile).

 #### Getting sources